apolukhin/Boost-Cookbook/Readme.md

 * Filesystem is accepted into the Standard
 * Boost.DLL examples
 * flat containers were proposed for C++17
+* Coroutine interface changed in Boost 1.56

-For year 2021+ :
+For year 2022+ :
-* Remove description of all the Boost libraries that were added into C++11
+* Remove description of all the Boost libraries that were added into C++11 (including Boost.Move)
 * More recipes for unordered containers
 * Move string_view into the first chapter
+* Pimpl example using ...?
+* Boost.Range recipes
+* boost::allocate_shared ?
+* Dig into the boost::function and statefull allocator support?